hackclub/some-assembly-required/guide/writing-code/instructions/jumps.md

 ### Flags

 In order to talk about conditional jumps, we have to talk about flags.
-Flags are another special register that we don't access directly, but gets automatically set for us.
+Flags are stored in another special register (`eflags`) that we don't access directly, but gets automatically set for us.
 Flags get set for many reasons, one of them being when instructions perform arithmetic and logical operations.

 There are 5 flags on an x86-64 processor, but let's talk about the zero flag, or `ZF`.